Developing Nimble Mobility in Preschoolers: The Importance of Movement and Play

 In today’s digital age, technology is an ever-present part of our lives, including the lives of preschoolers.
 While technology can be a useful tool for learning and entertainment, it can also have a negative impact on nimble mobility development.

 Spending excessive amounts of time sitting in front of a screen can limit preschoolers’ opportunities for physical activity and play, which are essential for developing nimble mobility.
-In addition, some video games and apps may promote sedentary behavior or involve repetitive motions that do not promote the development of a range of motor skills.
+Parents and educators must create a balance between technology usage and physical exercise.

 Supporting Preschoolers with Disabilities in Nimble Mobility Development